 “I said seven, and the number is going up the longer you argue.”

-“Jesus Christ, I’m not a skeleton key to Chipper’s stuff!”
+“Jesus Christ, I’m not a skeleton key to Chipper’s stuff.”

 “Eight.”

-“Fuck, fine!
-I’ll get Maurice on it.
+“Fuck, fine!.I’ll get Maurice on it.
 He’ll know how to talk to Chippers in his own language.”

 The ship starts to move and it’s just then that I realize that Kiera isn’t doing anything to pilot it.
 Neither is Laura.
 “Who’s moving the ship?”
 I ask.